nvim-telescope/telescope.nvim/README.md

 }
 ```

-Attaching your own mappings is possible and additional information will come soon.

 Additionally, the prompt's filetype will be `TelescopePrompt`.
 You can customize the filetype as you would normally.

 ## Status (Unstable API)